gellmr/asp_net_mvc/README.md

 This will run the grunt tasks 'clean', 'copy', and 'sass'

-Which will delete everything in gellmvc\dist
+Which will delete everything in gellmvc\Content

 And it will copy all the important deployable assets to
-gellmvc\dist
+gellmvc\Content

 (all the stuff that eventually gets deployed to azure)

-And it will run the sass conversion task, turning our sass files into one compiled css file "gellmvc\dist\site.css"
+And it will run the sass conversion task, turning our sass files into one compiled css file "gellmvc\Content\site.css"

 Now we are ready to deploy these files to azure.